-Most people for peace agree we must reduce our weapons stockpiles worldwide, but what some don’t know is that there are already hundreds of millions of guns in circulation (According to the 2007 small arms survey, there were at least 875 million guns in circulation in 2007) and millions of far more dangerous weapons than guns.
+Most people who advocate for peace agree we must reduce our weapons stockpiles worldwide, but what some don’t know is that there are already hundreds of millions of guns in circulation.
+According to the 2007 small arms survey, there were at least 875 million guns in circulation in 2007, and there are millions of far more dangerous weapons than guns.
 Governments own tomahawk missiles, warships, nuclear submarines, manned jet fighters, drones, nuclear missiles, and armies of millions.
 There are maniacs with their finger on the button ready to launch warheads.
-Dangers exist in the world that are far more dangerous than guns, and if you don’t have the most basic means to defend yourself, then you are just at mercy of all armed individuals.
+Dangers exist in the world that are far more perilous than guns, and if you don’t have the most basic means to defend yourself, then you are just at mercy of all armed individuals.
 When you imagine a path to peace, you have to take this into account.

 The US government and other imperial governments not only sell guns to the highest bidders in poor, undeveloped, conflict-ridden countries, but they also sell them larger and more dangerous arms like nuclear weapons.
-Officials are dumping billions of taxes into “defense” and police forces to increase the size of their armies, their stockpiles of weapons and their capital.
+Politicians dump billions of taxes into militaries, machines designed to kill, and police forces ultimately to control the public and increase their own fortunes.
 This is far more concerning to me than civilians who own guns in America.
-Gun deaths are high in America but gun availability is one of many reasons this is the case.
+Gun deaths are high in America but gun availability is one of the many reasons this is the case.
 Socioeconomic inequality and repression created by the corporate state may be more responsible.
 Guns are cheap and available in poor neighborhoods, but the product alone doesn’t create demand or the will to kill.
+Gun control is also disproportionately used against the poor and people of color while in practice whites are allowed easier access to guns.

 Many of the people criticizing the second amendment right now are also the very same people criticizing foreign wars and police brutality.
 We clearly don’t trust our “leaders” to make responsible decisions with their armies and weapons, so there’s no reason to believe disarming everyone except for the military or police personnel would help reduce violence.
 It would likely do the opposite and bring us into an era of unimaginable despotism.